tripal/chado_linker_fields/README.md

 # Chado Linker Fields Documentation
 Tripal fields to display content linked to a different content type through linker tables

-This module provides fields for Tripal 3.x to display linked content.
+This module provides fields for Tripal 7.x-3.10 or later to display linked content.
 A number of content types have chado linker tables that define relationships between two different content types.
 For example, in the core Tripal module there is a field named `chado_linker__contact` that can be used, for example, to add contact information on a feature, such as a gene.
 The correspondence information is stored in the chado table